lawromwal/source-for-blue-green-webapp/README.md

 ```

 ### Populate the application's source code repo
-Because the CdkStackEksALBBg-repo repository is empty, the CodePipeline will show a failure in the Source CodeCommit repository stage.
+Because the CdkStackALBEksBg-repo repository is empty, the CodePipeline will show a failure in the Source CodeCommit repository stage.

-In a below step, you will git-push your local application to the newly created CodeCommit Repository: CdkStackEksALBBg-repo.
+In a below step, you will git-push your local application to the newly created CodeCommit Repository: CdkStackALBEksBg-repo.

 The infrastructure will take some time to be created.
 Meanwhile, take a look at the CDK stack's source code in the below file: `cdk/lib/cdk-stack.ts`.

-Also, check out the CloudFormation Template created from this CDK stack: `cdk/cdk.out/CdkStackEksALBBg.template.json`.
+Also, check out the CloudFormation Template created from this CDK stack: `cdk/cdk.out/CdkStackALBEksBg.template.json`.

 The hosting infrastructure consists of pods hosted on Blue and Green service on Kubernetes Worker Nodes, being accessed via an Application LoadBalancer.
 The Blue service represents the production environment accessed using the ALB DNS with http query (group=blue) whereas Green service represents a pre-production / test environment that is accessed using a different http query (group=green).
 The CodePipeline build stage uses CodeBuild to dockerize the application and post the images to Amazon ECR.
 In subsequent stages, the image is picked up and deployed on the Green service of the EKS.
 The Codepipeline workflow is then blocked at the approval stage, allowing the application in Green service to be tested.
 Once the application is confirmed to be working fine, the user can issue an approval at the Approval Stage and the application is then deployed on to the Blue Service.